barbazul/1kfa/mod_guide_player.md

 At the center of the Hero's Journey is a moment of pain that the hero must fully endure before finding relief - either through their own action or with the help of their friends.
-The Hero's Journey is a myth that teaches us how to take care of ourselves, so this game holds a puzzle where the players to learn how to take care of their characters.
+The Hero's Journey is a myth that teaches us how to take care of ourselves, and so this game holds a puzzle where the players to learn how to take care of their characters.